As the United States is confronting pervasive issues of racism and injustice, our treatment facility considers this time to be a teachable moment.

 On a population level, Asian Americans have lower rates of drug and alcohol abuse compared to other racial and ethnic groups.

-About 5.3 percent of Asians, Native Hawaiians, and other Pacific Islanders reported having a substance use disorder in 2018.
+About 5.3 percent of Asians reported having a substance use disorder in 2018.
 This is lower than the national average.
+(This statistic includes Native Hawaiians and other Pacific Islanders).

 According to 2018 national survey data: